MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ScanScheduleTime
-Remove specified time of day, as the number of minutes after midnight, to perform a scheduled scan.
+Indicates that the cmdlet removes specified time of day, as the number of minutes after midnight, to perform a scheduled scan.

 ```yaml
 Type: SwitchParameter